FIDE: Reactions to the Russian invasion of Ukraine

 On February 27, 2022, FIDE issued an official statement condemning the Russian invasion of Ukraine.
 As a consequence, Russia and Belarus were forbidden from hosting official FIDE events.
 The decision to hold the 2022 Chess Olympiad and the 2022 FIDE congress in Moscow was also revoked.
 The Russian and Belarusian national teams were banned from participating in FIDE tournaments, although individual players could compete if they complied with strict regulations, in which case their federation and flag was replaced with FIDE and its banner.

 On March 22, 2022, FIDE decided to issue a six-month ban from competing in rated tournaments against Russian grandmaster Sergey Karjakin.
 Karjakin had posted controversial statements on Twitter in which he declared his support for the invasion of Ukraine and for President Vladimir Putin's characterization of the war as a fight against Nazism.
 FIDE argued that Karjakin's statements had shed a negative light on chess and on the federation and found that he had violated the FIDE code of ethics.
 Sergei Shipov, who also publicly commented in favor of Russia, was not sanctioned, because FIDE decided that his statements were less provocative.

+On July 21, 2026, FIDE announced the lifting of restrictions on the Belarusian Chess Federation, as recommended by the International Olympic Committee (IOC) in their meeting earlier in the year.
+The removal of restrictions allow Belarusian athletes to participate in FIDE-rated events under their national flag.